 We searched high and low, but couldn’t find a quality seal that applied to our different product groups and our products (which are primarily made from synthetic fibers), and that could be used internationally.

-So, we developed the VAUDE Green Shape concept and labeled our products accordingly.
+This is why we developed the VAUDE Green Shape concept.
+VAUDE products that meet the Green Shape criteria are awarded the Green Shape Label.
 Green Shape has been around since 2010, and it has become very well established in the market.
 Now, it’s not just recognized by customers our like ourselves; more and more retailers are buying Green Shape products to make their product range more eco-friendly.

 That is why we remain convinced that the VAUDE Green Shape label makes sense.

-Green Shape 2.0 is a two-tier process: Each Green Shape product must be made from certified and/or environmentally friendly materials and the production facility where the materials come from must also be environmentally certified.
+Green Shape 2.0 is a two-tier process: Each Green Shape product must be made from certified and/or environmentally friendly materials.
+At the same time, the production facility where the materials come from must also be environmentally certified.
 This doubles our safety net, especially with regard to handling chemicals in production.

 Each Green Shape product must be easy to maintain and clean, and cannot require dry cleaning.